Everything You Need to Know About the Anti-Inflammatory Diet

 Should I Try an Anti-Inflammatory Diet?

 If you suffer from chronic inflammation (like psoriasis or rheumatoid arthritis), then an anti-inflammatory diet might help manage your symptoms, says Katharine Kissane, RD.
 Will it cure your health woes?
 Not necessarily.
-But even if you don’t have an inflammatory condition, eating more anti-inflammatory foods (and fewer processed ones) could come with some pretty cool benefits, like more energy, weight loss and a reduced risk of heart disease.
+But even if you don't have a particular condition, there are some pretty cool anti-inflammatory diet benefits that you might want to take advantage of like more energy, weight loss and a reduced risk of heart disease.

 Always talk to your doctor or nutritionist before trying a new diet—they’ll be happy to recommend a specific eating plan that works best for you.
 Don’t try the anti-inflammatory diet if you’re pregnant, nursing or diabetic.